Skip to main content

 Photo of Jennie Wise

-Our collaboration with the Center for OBC and the OBC Standards of Excellence has brough clarity and alignment to our work, keeping us centered on student outcomes, strengthening our stewardship of resources, and providing clear benchmarks to guide progress.
+Our collaboration with the Center for OBC and the OBC Standards of Excellence has brought clarity and alignment to our work, keeping us centered on student outcomes, strengthening our stewardship of resources, and providing clear benchmarks to guide progress.
 We began by adopting core elements of the standards and aspire to full alignment to realize their greatest benefit for Florida students.

 Jennie Wise, Assistant Director, Florida Tutoring Advantage